Aaron m English, French, German, Finnish, Jewish, Biblical, Biblical Latin, Biblical Greek

 .
 A notable bearer was the English astronomer Edmond Halley (1656-1742), for whom Halley's comet is named.

-ELOUAN m Breton, French
+Elouan m Breton, French

-Possibly from a Breton word meaning "light".
+.
 This name was borne by an obscure 6th-century saint who is now venerated mainly in Brittany and Cornwall.

-ÉMILE m French
+Émile m French

 French form of Aemilius

 ).
-This name was borne by French author Emile Zola (1840-1902).
+This name was borne by French author Émile Zola (1840-1902).

 Derived from Germanic eornost

 .
 It was introduced to England by the German House of Hanover when they inherited the British throne in the 18th century, though it did not become common until the following century.
 The American author and adventurer Ernest Hemingway (1899-1961) was a famous bearer of the name.
 It was also used by Oscar Wilde for a character in his comedy The Importance of Being Earnest

-FABRICE m French
+Fabrice m French

 French form of the Roman family name Fabricius